-The Company has had limited operating activities to date, substantially all of which have been devoted to seeking licenses and engaging in research and development activities.
+The Company's operating activities to date have been devoted to seeking licenses and engaging in research and development activities.
 The Company's product candidates currently under development will require significant additional research and development efforts prior to commercialization.
-The Company has financed its operations since inception primarily using proceeds received from seed investors, and proceeds received upon the completion of its IPO and private placement.
+The Company has financed its operations since inception primarily using proceeds received from seed investors, and proceeds received from its IPO and two private placement issuances (the "Private Placements").
+During 2022, the Company completed its IPO and the Private Placements in which the Company received an aggregate of approximately \$33.1 million in net cash proceeds, after deducting placement agent fees and other offering expenses, see Note 6.

 The Company has incurred substantial operating losses since inception and expects to continue to incur significant operating losses for the foreseeable future.
-As of June 30, 2022, the Company had cash of approximately \$22.2 million, working capital of approximately \$20.5 million and an accumulated deficit of approximately \$12.3 million.
+As of December 31, 2022, the Company had cash of approximately \$25.8 million, working capital of approximately \$22.3 million and an accumulated deficit of approximately \$19.4 million.